jgarnier/starter-kit/README.md

 ## Platform

-Given you need to have some visibility, this section aims to give all informations on the platfoms available, from hosting (Infra as a Service) to online services.
+Given you need to have some visibility, this section aims to give all informations on the platfoms available for hosting your services.

+- [Heroku](https://www.heroku.com/) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+See [here](./platform/heroku.md) for more information about Heroku.

+- [Amazon Web Services ](https://aws.amazon.com/) offers reliable, scalable, and inexpensive cloud computing services.
+Free to join, pay only for what you use.
+See [here](./platform/aws.md) for more information about AWS.

+## Websites

+This section will give details on the websites part.

+- [Let's Encrypt](https://letsencrypt.org/): A nonprofit Certificate Authority providing TLS certificates to 190 million websites.
+See [here](./web/letsencrypt.md) for more information about Let's Encrypt.